ZiadElsadny/Sales-Dashboard/README.md

 Use slicers (Years, Category, Region, Quarters) to filter data.

-Explore charts and KPIs to get insights.
+Explore charts and KPIs to get insights..